wernerdegroot/applicatives/README.md

     Annotation processor.
 Only needed during compilation.
 Hook it into `maven-compiler-plugin` or include it as dependency with scope `provided`.
 * [nl.wernerdegroot.applicatives.runtime:1.0.3](https://mvnrepository.com/artifact/nl.wernerdegroot.applicatives/runtime/1.0.3)

-    Required runtime dependencies (only a handful of classes, and no transitive dependencies).
+    Required runtime dependencies.
+Only a handful of classes, and no transitive dependencies.

 Example: